hmatsu1226/ODEGRfinder/README.md

 #### Format of Output_file
 Output_file is the G x (K\*2) matrix.
 Each row represents the result of t-test for coeffient of NMF.
-The 1st to Kth column represents the t-statisics for each coeccient elements, and the (K+1)th to 2\*K th column represent the -log10(p-value) of corresponding t-statistics.
+The 1st to Kth column represents the t-statisics for each coeffient elements, and the (K+1)th to 2\*K th column represent the -log10(p-value) of corresponding t-statistics.

 ## t-test for TPM matrix